Biafran pound

 The pound (symbol £) was the currency of the breakaway Republic of Biafra between 1968 and 1970.

+Context

+The Republic of Biafra existed from 1967 to 1970 as an independent state between Nigeria and Cameroon.
+The central bank of Biafra was one of the first institutions created.
+It was then decided to maintain the Nigerian pound.
+The young Republic relied heavily on foreign exchange for cash, which turned into a risky venture.

+On 27 January 1968, Biafran President General C. Odumegwu Ojukwu declared:

 The first notes, in denominations of 5/– and £1, were introduced on January 29, 1968.
-A series of coins was issued in 1969; 3d, 6d, 1/–, and 2/6 coins were minted, all struck in aluminium.
+A series of coins was issued in 1969; 3d, 6d, 1/–, and 2s 6d coins were minted, all struck in aluminium.
 In February 1969, a second family of notes was issued in denominations of 5/– and 10/–, £1, £5 and £10.
-Despite not being recognised currency by the rest of the world when issued, the banknotes were afterwards sold as curios (typically at an eighth of their face value: 2/6 (=£0.125sterling) for Biafran £1 notes when sold in British notaphily shops), and are now traded among banknote collectors at well above their original nominal value.
+Despite not being recognised currency by the rest of the world when issued, the banknotes were afterwards sold as curios (typically at an eighth of their face value, or 2/6 sterling for Biafran £1) in British notaphily shops.
+The notes are now traded among banknote collectors at well above their original nominal value.

 The most commonly found notes are the 1968 and 1969 £1 notes, with the £10 note and all coins being rare.

+All banknotes issued by the Bank of Biafra are undated, though the dates of issuance are known.
+All notes bear the signature of bank Governor Sylvester Ugoh and Director William Uzoaga.